Introduction to Menopause

 frequent and stressful ones.
 The signs and symptoms of menopause may include:

-Hot flashes or flushes are, by far, the most common symptom of menopause, with about
+Hot flashes or flushes are, by far, the most common symptom of menopause.
+About 75%

-75% of all women experiencing sudden, brief, periodic increases in their body temperature.
+of all women have these sudden, brief, periodic increases in their body temperature.

 Usually hot flashes start before a woman's last period.
 For 80% of women, hot flashes